 family group time

 This is a special time for children to sit with their key person and others in their group every day.
-Sometimes, staff plan little activities that enable them to check what children know, or maybe introduce something new, but the main focus of group time is about engaging children in conversation, promoting speaking and listening within a small, familiar group context.
+Sometimes, staff plan little activities that enable them to check what children know, or maybe introduce something new, but the main focus of group time is about engaging children in conversation, promoting early language within a small, familiar group context.
 Children are also encouraged to plan their play – remembering what they did yesterday, thinking about what they want/need to do today and who they might like to work/play with.
 As time goes by, staff will expect children to think more deeply about their plans eg the resources they might need and whether or not they need to start by drawing a plan or writing a list.
 There will also be an expectation that children stick to that plan – within reason.

 main play session

 Children have over an hour to play – indoors and outdoors, which we believe is plenty of time for them to become deeply engrossed and engaged in meaningful play.
 The adults are deployed throughout and will be noticing children in their learning spaces – what they are ‘doing very successfully’, what they can ‘nearly do’ and what they are ‘struggling to do’, but with help/input, might manage it.
 This informs our planning.